Blog

 Line chart showing output with AI soaring while your own ability stays flat over time

 Worse than simply not growing: skills you stop using decay.
-A classic study by Sparrow and colleagues at Columbia (2011) showed that when people expect to be able to look something up later, they remember the information itself far less — the so-called "Google effect," or digital amnesia.
-The same thing that happened to mental arithmetic when calculators arrived is now starting to happen to thinking itself.
+A classic study by Sparrow and colleagues at Columbia (2011) showed that when people expect to be able to look something up later, they remember the information itself far less.
+The finding is known as the "Google effect," or digital amnesia.
+What calculators did to mental arithmetic is now starting to happen to thinking itself.

 A 2025 study by researchers at Microsoft and Carnegie Mellon likewise found that the more people trusted AI, the less they engaged in critical thinking of their own (this is a correlation, not proof that AI is the cause).
 Still, the direction is clear: outsource your thinking long enough, and the ability to think itself dulls.